FruitbatM/airmed-doc-app/README.md

 - clinic_blur.jpg image was sourced from Unsplash, credit: photo by Solen Feyissa on [Unsplash](https://unsplash.com/photos/jGmBZypoFPc)
 - Hero background image on About us page was sourced from [Freepik](https://www.freepik.com/free-photo/hands-unrecognizable-female-doctor-writing-form-typing-laptop-keyboard_5839269.htm)
 - clinic-about.jpg was sourced from [Unsplash](https://unsplash.com/)
+- Doctor profile images were sourced from [UBERDOC](https://uber-docs.com/)
 - 400 error image was sourced with a modification from from [Shutterstock](https://www.shutterstock.com/)
 - 500 error image was sourced from [Freepik](https://www.freepik.com/free-photos-vectors/computer)